ScratchWriter/ScratchWriter/readme.md

 ### Disclaimer
 This program comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.
 DO NOT COMPILE / USE PROGRAMS FROM SOURCES YOU DO NOT TRUST.
 USE AT YOUR OWN RISK.

-I only maintain this as a side project, do not expect everything to be up to date or well documented.
+I only maintain this as a side project.
+Do not expect everything to be up to date or well documented.
 When installing, `npm` will probably yell at you about outdated packages.
 This project runs locally so keeping dependencies up to date isn't a huge priority for me, I try to fix it every once and a while though.